toptal/haste-server/about.md

 Type what you want me to see, click "Save", and then copy the URL.
 Send that URL to someone and they'll see what you see.

+To make a new entry, click "New" (or type 'control + n')

 ## From the Console

 Most of the time I want to show you some text, its coming from my current console session.